TrellixVulnTeam/swahilipython_SCMU/Doc/library/codecs.rst

 StreamRecoder Objects
 ~~~~~~~~~~~~~~~~~~~~~

-The :class:`StreamRecoder` translates data from one encoding to another,
+The :class:`StreamRecoder` translates data kutoka one encoding to another,
 which is sometimes useful when dealing with different encoding environments.

 The design is such that one can use the factory functions returned by the